 "Table 3-1, from Rummel [2005] summarizes the GOCE requirements, which are still the most useful targets for the time-averaged gravity field."
-That table is reproduced here as Table 4-2.
+That table is reproduced here as Table 5-2.

 One important contribution to defining the scientific requirements was the added factor of minimum accuracy/resolution.
 The "minimum requirements" are values below which a problem cannot be investigated.
-For each time varying scientific target, the minimum accuracy/resolution requirements are provided in Table 4-3.
+For each time varying scientific target, the minimum accuracy/resolution requirements are provided in Table 5-3.
 The averaging radii assume a lower threshold of 300 km; many signals of interest with shorter scales exist.

-Table 4-2: Stat tic gravity field, scientific re quirements in prepa aration for GOC E, from Rummel [2 005].
+Table 5-2: Static gravity field, scientific requirements in preparation for GOCE, from Rummel [2005].

-Application Accuracy Spatial resolution
+Application Accuracy Spatial

-Geoid (cm) Gravity (mgal) half-wavelength D [km]
+Geoid (cm) Gravity (mgal) half-wavelength

-Solid-Earth Lithosphere/upper mantle d ensity 1-2 100
+Solid-Earth Lithosphere/upper mantle de nsity 1-2 100

 Continental Lithosphere Sedimentary 1-2 50-100

 Basin Rifts 1-2 20-100

 Tectonic Motions 1-2 100-500

 Seismic Hazards 1 100

-Ocean Lithosphere/Asthenosphere 0.5 100-200
+Ocean Lithosphere/Asthenos sphere 0.5 100-200

-Oceanography Short Scale • 1-2 100
+Oceanography Short Scale 1-2 100

-• • • Basin Scale ~0.1 1000
+Basin Scale ~0.1 1000

 Ice Sheets Rock Basement 1-5 50-100

 Ice Vertical Movements 2 100-1000

 Geodesy Levelling by GPS 1 100-200000

 1

 1 ~1.5 100-1000

+Sea level Many of the ab ove applications, with their specific

-Sea level above applications, re relevant to studies
+requirements are relevant to studies (or sea level change

-Table 4-3: Accuracy requirements, from Koop and Rummel, 2007.
+Table 5-3: Accuracy requirements, from Koop and Rummel, 2007.
 The mass change trends are expressed as the thickness of a thin layer of water.
-Values in for form 0.5(0.1) indicate a minimum useful accuracy, and a desired or target accu iracy.
-Application mm(H O)/mon mm(H O)/vr emoothing radius timoscalos and notos
+Values in for form 0.5(0.1) indicate a minimum useful accuracy, and a desired or target accuracy.

-Application mm(H2O)/mon mm(H2O)/yr smoothing radius timescales and notes Hydrologic basin total water change 10 20(10) 400 days to decades Glacier mass loss 2(1) 300 seasonal, interannual Ice sheet mass loss 20(5) 1000 Oceanic gyers spin up or down 4(1) 700 interannual Global Sea-level rise; thermostatic/eustatic 1(0.3) 5000 seasonal, interannual Glacial Isostatic Adjustment 0.5(0.2) 1000 5-10 years
+Application mm(H2O)/mon mm(H2O)/yr smoothing radius timescales and notes

+Hydrologic basin total 10 20(10) 400 days to decades

+water change

+Glacier mass loss 2(1) 300 seasonal, interannual

+Ice sheet mass loss 20(5) 1000

+Oceanic gyers spin up 4(1) 700 interannual

+or down

+Global Sea-level rise; 1(0.3) 5000 seasonal, interannual

+thermostatic/eustatic

+Glacial Isostatic 0.5(0.2) 1000 5-10 years

+Adjustment

-4.3 Monitoring and Modelling individual Sources of Mass Distribution and Transport in the Earth System by Means of Satellites [van Dam et al., 2008]
+5.3 Monitoring and Modelling individual Sources of Mass Distribution and Transport in the Earth System by Means of Satellites [van Dam et al., 2008]

 The scientific requirements for a future gravity mission were revisited in the ESA study "Monitoring and modelling individual sources of mass distribution and transport in the Earth system by means of satellites" [van Dam et al., 2008].
-An updated version of Table 1 was presented in van Dam et al. [2008] and is reproduced here as Table 4-4.
+An updated version of Table 1 was presented in van Dam et al. [2008] and is reproduced here as Table 5-4.

-Table 4-4: Requirements for a future gravity mission (taken from van Dam et al. [2008].
+Table 5-4: Requirements for a future gravity mission (taken from van Dam et al. [2008].
 The colored table cells indicate: Feasibility: Medium term=after GOCE; Long term=in the next 10-25 years Priority: +, ++, or +++ (more +, higher Priority) A) Solid-Earth Geophysics NGGM Science Team